dguo/dannyguo.com/src/pages/blog/google-banned-me-from-google-voice.md

 the days before.
 I'm confident that if a real person looked at my account, they'd agree something in the automation went wrong.
 You may have some skepticism.
 Unfortunately, I can't provide my activity, since I can't see it anymore after the app recognized that my number was ported out.

-I'm [not the only
-one](https://www.reddit.com/r/Googlevoice/comments/1fcw44j/google_voice_exit_strategy_update/)
-dealing with this kind of a situation.
-Google can afford to simply not care about us.
+But I'm [not the only one](https://www.reddit.com/r/Googlevoice/comments/1fcw44j/google_voice_exit_strategy_update/) dealing with this kind of a situation.

+I wonder if I should be more upset.
+Maybe I should actually try to vote with my wallet and switch to that iPhone, move my files from Google Drive to iCloud or Dropbox, and migrate to Fastmail.
+But I know Google can afford to simply not care.